 Those relative few who have been privy to the proportion’s profundity have used it to achieve the quality of timelessness in their artistic masterpieces and architectural wonders.

-Of course, Mother Nature uses it ubiquitously.
+Of course, Mother Nature uses this proportion ubiquitously.
 Even so, we must have the eyes to see.
-The upcoming video-driven chapter promises to be an eye-opener!
-In it Quadernity’s Cone-Spiral model is introduced.

-But first, our Detour into Magical, Mystical Mythematics!
+But first, let’s take our Detour into Magical, Mystical Mythematics!